lindakovacs/100-days-of-code/log.md

 **Thoughts**: I'm so excited to become better on using new development tools that I can use to write better code and deploy web apps.
 Also I'm more coding productive in office.

 **Link(s) to work**: To come soon...
 Stay tunned!!!

+### Day 5: January 07, 2017 Saturday

+**Today's Progress**: #100DaysOfCode I played 5-6 hrs with the HTML, CSS & JS in the @FreeCodeCamp challenge to Build a Personal Portfolio Webpage.
+Also, I worked on PHP for an office project.

+**Thoughts**: I'm so excited to see that I]'m becoming better on using the development tools and I am writing better code and web apps.

+**Link(s) to work**: Coming soon...
+Stay tunned!!!